MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 ## Use Network Planner

-For help assessing your network, including bandwidth calculations and network requirements across your org's physical locations, check out the [Network Planner](network-planner.md) tool, in the [Teams admin center](https://admin.teams.microsoft.com) (**Planner** > **Network planner**).
+For help assessing your network, including bandwidth calculations and network requirements across your org's physical locations, check out the [Network Planner](network-planner.md) tool, in the [Teams admin center](https://admin.teams.microsoft.com).
 When you provide your network details and Teams usage, the Network Planner calculates your network requirements for deploying Teams and cloud voice across your organization’s physical locations.

-For an example scenario, see [Using Network Planner - example scenario](tutorial-network-planner-example).
+For an example scenario, see [Using Network Planner - example scenario](tutorial-network-planner-example.md).

 ## Use Advisor for Teams